 About

 Ploddings (est. 2018) is a not-for-profit music transcription & analysis project, focused on African-American early blues & folk styles for stringed-instruments.
+Having said that, please note that the site administrator of the Ploddings project is of a different ethnicity, and any cultural observations about these predominantly African music styles, expounded here, should be qualified accordingly.

-i) Partnership with Mt.
+i) the Ploddings site in partnership with Mt.
 Zion Memorial Fund

 Since May 2022, the Ploddings project has been proudly partnered with the Mt.
 Zion Memorial Fund (MZMF), led by Dr. T. DeWayne Moore, aiming to raise awareness of their blues preservation efforts.
 To paraphrase Quincy Jones, to the path ahead, it can help to recall the path behind.
 In that spirit, the Ploddings project aims to recall, and shed light on the artistry, of that preceding path.
 In noticing that the MZMF has demonstrated a like-minded sentiment, it helps to make the partnership feel natural.